2000 Northern Iowa Panthers football team

 The 2000 Northern Iowa Panthers football team represented the University of Northern Iowa in the 2000 NCAA Division I-AA football season as a member of the Gateway Football Conference.
 Led by Mike Dunbar in his fourth and final season as head coach, the Panthers compiled an overall record of 7–4 with a mark of 3–3 in conference play, placing fourth in the Gateway.
+Northern Iowa played home games at the UNI-Dome in Cedar Falls, Iowa.